zoeleca/zoeleca/README.md

 ### <em>Bonjour</em> 🖐️
 <img align="left" width="150" height="150" src="https://github.com/zoeleca/zoeleca/assets/146814463/cb8c3def-84d9-4818-80c4-438dd2ca2067">
 Greetings!
-I'm Zoe, a skilled professional with a background in Korean Studies and a coffee enthusiast.<br>
+I'm Zoe, a Web Developper Student and a coffee enthusiast.<br>
 I am currently studing App Development in Ada Tech School in Paris, working not only on team projects but on also personal projects I am learning new skills and technologies for growth and opportunity.
 <br>
 <br>